fullstack-development/developers-roadmap/backend/junior-1/haskell.md

 ## Types

-* What is a type in haskell?
+* What is a type in Haskell?
 What is a type signature, what could it specify about a type and how it does that?
 * What is a type synonym (alias)?
 When it could be useful?
 How do you use it?
 * Algebraic Data Type:
   * Why ADT is called Algebraic?
 What is a cardinality?